 |Variable property||All variables measured in an interval scale can be added, subtracted, and multiplied.
 You cannot calculate a ratio between them.||Ratio scale has all the characteristics of an interval scale, in addition, to be able to calculate ratios.
 That is, you can leverage numbers on the scale against 0.|

 |Absolute Point Zero||Zero-point in an interval scale is arbitrary.
 For example, the temperature can be below 0 degrees Celsius and into negative temperatures.||The ratio scale has an absolute zero or character of origin.
 Height and weight cannot be zero or below zero.|

 |Calculation||Statistically, in an interval scale, the arithmetic mean is calculated.||Statistically, in a ratio scale, the geometric or harmonic mean is calculated.|

 |Measurement||Interval scale can measure size and magnitude as multiple factors of a defined unit.||Ratio scale can measure size and magnitude as a factor of one defined unit in terms of another.|

-|Example||A classic example of an interval scale is a temperature in Celsius.
-For example, the difference in temperature between 50 degrees and 60 degree is 10 degree which is the same difference between 70 degrees and 80 degrees.||Classic examples of a ratio scale are any variable which possesses an absolute zero characteristic like age, weight, height, sales figure, ruler measurement, income earned in the last month and so on.|
+|Example||A classic example of an interval scale is the temperature in Celsius.
+The difference in temperature between 50 degrees and 60 degrees is 10 degrees; this is the same difference between 70 degrees and 80 degrees.||Classic examples of a ratio scale are any variable that possesses an absolute zero characteristic, like age, weight, height, or sales figures.|